thetristan/cobuild/readme.md

 #### constructor(`config`)

-`config` is the path (relative or absolute) to the project config file cobuild requires.
-This is loaded at runtime with `require`, so it can be a JS or JSON file.
-See examples/config.coffee and examples/config.json for examples.
+`config` is an object that contains the global configuration settings.
+Renderers have access to this object, so it's a good place to store global settings for those, too.

 #### add_renderer(`type`, `path_to_render`)

 Use this method to add a renderer to the file type specified by `type`.
-Renderers are loaded (via `require`) on first use (via one of the `build` methods below), and they are loaded from the renderer path specified in your config file, or from one of 	.
+Renderers are loaded (via `require`) on first use (via one of the `build` methods below), and they are loaded from the renderer path specified in your config file, or from Cobuild's default render path.
 The build method will render each type in the order specified by successive calls to this method.

 Returns `this` for chaining

-#### build(`content (string)`, `type`, `options`)
-Use Cobuild to render the string `content` using the renderer specified in `type`. `options` is an object containing any extra options that you want passed to the renderer.
-If a renderer doesn't exist for the provided type, the method will throw an exception.

-Returns `string`

-#### build(`file (string)`, `type`, `options`)
-Use Cobuild to load and render `file` using the renderer specified for `type`. `options` is an object containing any extra options that you want passed to the renderer.
-If a renderer doesn't exist for the provided type, the method will throw an exception.

-Returns `string`

-#### build(`file (string)`, `options`)
-Use Cobuild to load and render`file`.
-The renderer to be used will be chosen based on the file extension of `file`. `options` is an object containing any extra options that you want passed to the renderer.
-If a renderer doesn't exist for the provided type, the method will throw an exception.

-Returns `string`

-#### build(`files (array)`, `type`, `options`)
-Use Cobuild to load, render, and save, all `files` that are passed to the method. `files` is an array of objects that should be formatted as such:

-	{
-		// Required – where to load the file source from
-		source: 'src/file.html'

-		// Required – where to save the rendered file to
-		destination: 'release/file.html'

-		// Optional – render with a specific type; overrides the type passed above
-		type: 'template'

-		// Optional – render with specific options; overrides the options passed above
-		options: { ... }
-	}

-`options` is an object containing any extra options that you want passed to the renderer.
-If a renderer doesn't exist for the provided type, unlike the string/single file methods above, this method will copy the source file to the destination without doing any processing.

-If a file object is missing any required information, the method will throw an exception.

-Returns `this` for chaining

-#### build(`files (array)`, `options`)
- Use Cobuild to load, render, and save, all `files` that are passed to the method. `files` is an array of objects that should be formatted as such:

-	{
-		// Required – where to load the file source from
-		source: 'src/file.html'

-		// Required – where to save the rendered file to
-		// If you specify the same destination for one or more files, they will
-		// be concatenated together in the order they are specified
-		destination: 'release/file.html'

-		// Optional – render with a specific type
-		type: 'template'

-		// Optional – render with specific options; overrides the options passed above
-		options: { ... }
-	}

-`options` is an object containing any extra options that you want passed to the renderer.
-If a renderer doesn't exist for the provided type, unlike the string/single file methods above, this method will copy the source file to the destination without doing any processing.

-If a file object is missing any required information, the method will throw an exception.

-Returns `this` for chaining
+#### build(`params`, `callback`)
+Use Cobuild to transform the content based on what you pass in via the `params` object.

+Render multiple files at once (or a single file you want to be saved after rendering):

+    files: (array)     # An array of file objects (see below)
+                       # E.g. [{ source: 'src/my_file.html',
+                       # destination: 'release/my_file.html' }]

+Render one file at a time:

+    file: (string)    # String containing a file path relative
+                      # to the base_path (single file)
+                      # E.g. 'src/my_file.html'

+Render a single string:

+    string: (string)   # String containing the text you want to transform
+                       # E.g. 'Transform me!'

+Force cobuild to render content as a certain type (required if rendering a string)

+    type: (string)     # If a file is specified, the type is
+                       # automatically detected from the file extension,
+                       # but if specifying a string (or if you want to force
+                       # files to be transformed as a certain type),
+                       # E.g. 'html'

+Build-specific options.
+These will override any global settings you've already specified.

+    options: (object)  # Optional settings to be passed to the renderers.
+                       # E.g. { stylus: { minify: true } }

+If a renderer doesn't exist for the provided type, the method will copy the file to its destination (if specifying multiple files), or output the untransformed content when passing a single file or a string.

+The callback function takes two arguments, `err` and `result`.

+`err` will contain any uncatchable errors (if any) that were encountered when rendering the files, and `result` will contain the results of the build.
+If you specified multiple files, `result` will be a boolean `true` or `false`, if you specified a single file or string, `result` will contain the transformed text.

 ---